Debian/rsnapshot/README.md

 the disk space required.

-It is written entirely in perl with no module dependencies, and has been tested with versions 5.004 through 5.16.3.
+It is written entirely in perl with no module dependencies, and has been tested with versions 5.004 through 5.24.3.
 It should work on any reasonably modern UNIX compatible OS.
 It has been tested successfully on the following operating systems:

- - Debian: 3.0 (woody), 3.1 (sarge), unstable (sid)
+ - Debian: 3.0 (woody), 9.9 (stretch)
  - Redhat: 7.x, 8.0
  - RedHat Enterprise Linux: 3.0 ES, 5, 6
  - Fedora Core: 1, 3